-I'm an amateur musician — amateur with a capital A!
-It's my creative outlet; my way of losing myself in a creative process that helps keep me focussed, sane and relieves stress.
+Music is my creative outlet; my way of losing myself in a creative process that helps keep me focussed, sane and relieves stress.
 It's also been an unexpectedly great way to bond with people over this shared joy for creating music.
 I learned to play guitar, bass guitar and drums many, many years ago.
 While I still enjoy picking up the guitar and playing it, my taste and creativity has been more aligned with electronic music.

 Electronic musical instruments — synthesizers, drum machines, samplers, etc — appeal to me not just because of the wide pallet of sounds that can be produced but also because the technology behind them is approachable for me.
 Whether it be the circuitry in an analog or digital physical device or the software code driving the digital signal processing in a software instrument, those are things I get.
 More importantly, those are things I know how to create.
 During the COVID-19 lock down I started work in my spare time on building an analog synthesizer.
 The idea was to create a bass synthesizer that used two voices, a sub-oscillator and a noise generator combined with filters and amplifiers to create a usable, playable, MIDI driven musical instrument.
-Progress on this endeavor, to take it from breadboard prototype to PCB to finished product is being streamed live almost daily now via Twitch.
+Progress on this endeavor, to take it from breadboard prototype to PCB to finished product was streamed live daily via Twitch.

 Shortly before I left California, I finished composing and recording the material for what would become my second album: Exit Mesa.
 This album uses a combination of electronic instruments, hardware and software, combined with guitar parts recorded live.
 Mixed and edited on many flights between Sydney and San Francisco, and finally finished once I’d found my feet again in Sydney, “Exit Mesa” was released in early 2019.
 The performance name is was released under “Strollfold” is a combination of the two working titles for the album “Strolling off the Mesa” and “Fold”, which after being written many times on my to-do list became increasingly shortened to “Work on Stroll & Fold”, and eventually “Strollfold” became the name that stuck.